-David Downton is one of the most prolific living fashion illustrators, and by far my favourite (no offence, contributors!)
-His loose, visionary style seems so effortless and radiates elegance and beauty.
+David Downton is one of the most prolific living fashion illustrators, sickness and by far my favourite (no offence, healing contributors!)
+His loose, dosage visionary style seems so effortless and radiates elegance and beauty.
 Beginning his career as a commercial illustrator, it wasn’t until he attended Paris couture shows over a decade ago that he really began to explore fashion illustration.
 Since then, he’s created images of the world’s most groundbreaking fashion and its most beautiful women.
 From Dior to Dita Von Teese, he’s captured the essence and spirit of women and fashion like no other image maker before him.
 His images are everywhere, in books, in magazines, on billboards, on the walls of illustration students’ bedrooms and hell – even M&S tote bags.

 This month sees the launch of Downton’s first solo book – Masters of Fashion Illustration.
 Inside, it explores the work of the greatest fashion illustrators of the twentieth century as well as a good look at his own work.
 You’re in for a treat here – page after page of lavish images celebrate the genre, featuring the greats of fashion illustration as well as looking at the influence of other artists and designers.